shsagir/play-area-sync/docs/install-laravel-5-uni.md

 # 7. Push changes to fortrabbit
 $ git push -u fortrabbit master
-# this will install Laravel on remote and take another while
+# this installs Laravel with Composer on remote and take while

 # the next deployments will be much faster
 # 8. Push from now on